joelouthan/Theologicus/src/confession-1689/1689-06-4-the-inclination-of-mankind.md

 ### From this original corruption, whereby we are utterly indisposed, disabled, and made opposite to all good, and wholly inclined to all evil

->Romans 8:7 (CSB) The mindset of the flesh is hostile to God because it does not submit to God’s law.
+>Romans 8:7 The mindset of the flesh is hostile to God because it does not submit to God’s law.
 Indeed, it is unable to do so.

->Colossians 1:21 (CSB) Once you were alienated and hostile in your minds as expressed in your evil actions.
+>Colossians 1:21 Once you were alienated and hostile in your minds as expressed in your evil actions.

 We, as humans, as the only sons of Adam, cannot hope on our best day, be able to approach the holy throne of God.
 We are infected, tinctured, shaped, molded, and developed in sin by sin.